auto-deprecator/auto-deprecator-example/README.rst

 Example
 =======

-To run all the warning examples, please run
+To run all the deprecation examples, please run

 .. code-block:: console

-  PYTHONWARNINGS=default::DeprecationWarning python test_warning.py
+  PYTHONWARNINGS=default::DeprecationWarning python test_deprecate_from_util.py